οὐδεὶς δύναται ἐλθεῖν πρός με ἐὰν μὴ ὁ πατὴρ ὁ πέμψας με ἑλκύσῃ αὐτόν, κἀγὼ ἀναστήσω αὐτὸν ἐν τῇ ἐσχάτῃ ἡμέρᾳ. (John 6:44; Greek)

 C-Clause: And I will raise that person (“him”) up on the last day.

-In the A-Clause, we see that the primary verb, the indicative, in this clause is δύναται (“is able”) and that is the verb that is being negated by the subject – “no one.”
+In the A-Clause, we see that the primary verb, the indicative, in this clause is δύναται (“is able”) and that is the subject is negated yielding “no one.”
 This negative pronoun is a singular masculine and is the inverse of the one who is able to come.
 The infinitive ἐλθεῖν (“to come”) acts as part of the object of that verb.
 We often forget that infinitives are indeclinable verbal nouns (Wallace).
-We also need to understand that the clause introduces by a singular masculine pronoun (οὐδεὶς; “no one”) that is the inverse of the one who is able to come.
+We also need to understand that the clause is introduced by a singular masculine pronoun (οὐδεὶς; “no one”) that is the inverse of the one who is able to come.

 In the B-Clause, we have two key elements to consider.
 The first is the conjunction ἐὰν μὴ (“unless”), which is a negation of a conditional (“unless” = “if not”).
 The second is the use of the aorist subjunctive ἑλκύσῃ (“he draws”).
 This makes this clause the protasis of a conditional statement, and the A-clause is the apodosis or resulting clause.
 The use of ἐὰν μὴ grammatically ties the A and B clauses together as a logical unit (the conditional statement), and in our analysis we can reverse these to see the condition: